kaedenwile/outreachTool/README.md

 # Outreach Tool
-This is the release folder for an FRC to create their own Data Collection Website.
+This is the release for a tool that allows teams to create their own Data Collection Website.
 Created originally for Skunk Works Robotics 1983 by Kaeden Wile (2016).

 # Instructions
 ### Login/Create an Account on Amazon Web Services
-Their free teir will be enough to cover all of your costs for the first year.
+Their free tier will be enough to cover all of your costs for the first year.

 ### Create Website
 1. Create a new Bucket in Amazon S3 called "<yourTeamNumber>Outreach" or something similar.